-- (1) of at least the number of directors required by the Act; - (2) of at least 2 directors who ordinarily reside in Australia; and - (3) in a way that complies with any Australian legislation or any regulatory requirement or standard made in accordance with such legislation applicable to the company. - (b) The company may by resolution appoint or remove a director. - (c) The directors may appoint any natural person to be a director, either to fill a casual vacancy or as an addition to the existing directors, provided before appointing the director, the proposed director signs a consentto act as a director. - (d) Subject to rule 5.3 and to the terms of any agreement entered into between the company and the relevant director, a director holds office until the director dies or is removed from office under this rule 5.
+- (1) of at least the number of directors required by the Act; - (2) of not more than 10 directors, unless the company resolves otherwise; - (3) of at least 2 directors who ordinarily reside in Australia; and - (4) in a way that complies with any Australian legislation or any regulatory requirement or standard made in accordance with such legislation applicable to the company. - (b) The company may by resolution appoint or remove a director. - (c) The directors may appoint any natural person to be a director, either to fill a casual vacancy or as an addition to the existing directors, provided: - (1) the number of directors does not exceed the maximum number fixed under rule 5.1(a); and - (2) before appointing the director, the proposed director signs a consent to act as a director. - (d) Subject to rule 5.3 and to the terms of any agreement entered into between the company and the relevant director, a director holds office until the director dies or is removed from office under this rule 5.